timliang4/HeightPredictorML/README.md

 # offspring height model
 Ridge regression model for predicting offspring height.

 Data from the Galton height dataset.
 Preprocessed and trained models with scikit-learn pipelines.
 Fine-tuned model using grid search.
-Achieved mean error of 1.94 inches on the test dataset.
+Feel free to explore ``` ``` notebook's contents, as it is well-documented with explanations for most aspects of the model-building process.

 Model can be exported from the ```model.pkl``` file.